Bexley Hall

 Bexley Hall was an Episcopal seminary from 1824 until April 27, 2013, when it federated with Seabury-Western Theological Seminary as Bexley Hall Seabury-Western Theological Seminary Federation, also known as Bexley Seabury.
 For three years, Bexley Seabury seminary operated from two locations—in Bexley, Ohio, a suburb of Columbus, and in Chicago, Illinois —until July 2016 when it consolidated at a single campus location at Chicago Theological Seminary in Chicago's Hyde Park/Woodlawn district.
 Bexley Seabury is one of nine official seminaries of the Episcopal Church in the United States of America.
 Bexley Seabury's mission includes, "creating new networks of Christian formation, entrepreneurial leadership and bold inquiry in the service of the Gospel".

+Bexley Hall Seminary had an EIN of 23-7167956 as a 501(c)(3) Public Charity.
+Bexley Hall Seabury Western Theological Seminary Federation Inc. has an EIN of 46-2322021 as a 501(c)(3) Public Charity.